smithdj/smithdj.github.io/ongoing.md

-## Ongoing and Unpublished Research
+## Current and Unpublished Research

 6\. **Daniel J. Smith**.
 In preparation.
 "A domestic explanation of economic cooperation."